 Incredible Outdoor Experiences in the Mid-Atlantic

 As you continue south, you'll reach the historic town of Cape May, situated at the southernmost tip of New Jersey.
-After an evening walk admiring the Victorian homes, book a memorable overnight experience in a spacious safari tent that sleeps up to four people at Holly Shores, a camping resort located just four miles from Cape May beaches.
-The Beachcomber Camping Resort allows you to set up your tent, park your RV, or rent a cottage and access boat rentals, an arcade and three pool complexes among many other amenities.
+Enjoy a walk admiring the Victorian homes (Cape May MAC is a great source of information on historic Cape May), stroll Sunset Beach in search of Cape May diamonds, grab a bite to eat or head over and check out the Cape May State Park and Lighthouse.
 For other ideas on what to do and where to stay in the southern shore region, visit the New Jersey Campground Owners Association.

-Enjoy a morning cup of coffee before packing up and heading to the nearby Cape May-Lewes Ferry.
+Enjoy a morning cup of coffee before packing up and heading over to see us at the Cape May-Lewes Ferry.
 The vessel will transport the family, vehicle, and any four-legged friends south across the Delaware Bay.
 Enjoy the breeze, stretch your legs and keep your eyes peeled for birds, dolphins and even whale sightings throughout the journey.

 Next stop is Cape Henlopen State Park, rated Delaware’s top state park offering more than 7,000 acres of coastal environment and history.
 Visitors can be found biking through sand dunes, swimming in the ocean, fishing from the bayside pier, birdwatching along the salt marshes, horseback riding and touring Fort Miles, a WWII military base.
 Set up camp for the night at the newly renovated campground that offers a variety of accommodations.